Remove, Reduce, Reuse, Recycle

-In 2018 we said we would remove all hard to recycle plastics from packaging by the end of this year.
-We’re on track for Tesco brand products and we’re working with brands to do the same.
+In 2018 we said we would remove all hard to recycle plastics from packaging by the end of the year.
+This has now successfully been achieved for Tesco brand products and we’re working with brands to do the same.
 And we’re not finished there, by the end of 2020 we will remove a billion pieces of packaging from our business.

 Change at scale and pace could be transformational.
 But to close the loop on packaging, so it can be used, reused and collected continuously, we need a national collection and recycling infrastructure.